hummingbot/hummingbot-site/docs/blog/posts/announcing-botcamp-and-the-broader-hummingbot-ecosystem/index.md

 ### Miner and CoinAlpha

 [Miner](https://miner.hummingbot.io) is a liquidity mining platform where Hummingbot users can earn rewards by running market making strategies.
 It is run by [CoinAlpha](https://coinalpha.com), the company that originally created Hummingbot.

-In addition to operating Miner, CoinAlpha provides bespoke liquidity solutions and services fir clients using tailored versions of Hummingbot.
+In addition to operating Miner, CoinAlpha provides bespoke liquidity solutions and services for top exchanges and token issuers on top of Hummingbot.

 ### Enflux